karpolan/react-restaurants/README.md

 # Restaurants

 This is a "homework" aka "test task" for position of Full Stack Web developer.

 [On-line Demo](https://karpolan.com/demos/react-restaurants/)

 ## Task

 The goal of this test is to implement a sample project in Php/Javascript, where you visualize a restaurant list.
-You are able to sort the restaurant list based on its current openings state, you can favourite a restaurant and you can select a sort value to further sort the list.
+You are able to sort the restaurant list based on its current openings state, you can favorite a restaurant and you can select a sort value to further sort the list.
 And lastly, you are able to search for restaurants.

 # It is built using React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts